How to Create Your 2025 PCOS Wellness Plan (Step-by-Step)

 • Maintain a healthy weight

-• Avoid processed and sugary foods
+• Do NOT consume processed and sugary foods.

 • Engage in regular workouts

-• Stay consistent with routine health check-ups
+• Be consistent with health check ups.

 Long-Term Health Risks